 Mountain Bike Knee Pads

 As much as we try to avoid it, crashing is inevitable if you ride your bike frequently, and your knees can often take the brunt of the fall.
-Investing in a pair of knee pads for biking gives your body a better chance of staying intact.
+Investing in a pair of knee pads for mountain biking gives your body a better chance of staying intact.
 These are a few of our preferred styles:

 Fox Racing Launch D3O